GaddamGoutham235/Powerbi-Project/README.md

     IF(
     wkd>5,""Weekend"",""Weekday"")

-    "Based on the feedback from stakeholder, we considered Friday and Saturday as weekend and weekdays from Sunday to Thurdsay.
+    Based on the feedback from stakeholder, we considered Friday and Saturday as weekend and weekdays from Sunday to Thurdsay.
     In PowerBI, Sunday weekday number is 1, Monday is 2 and so on.
-So, if weekday number is greater than 5, then weekend or else weekday."
+So, if weekday number is greater than 5, then weekend or else weekday.

 ### For creating measures following DAX expression was written